itsSanalog/sanalog.net/sanastro/src/content/blog/tools.md

 I use this machine for most things, whenever possible.
 It was a modest build when I chose the parts and built it back in March 2021, and a bit dated now.
 Regardless, it fulfills all my needs, I love it, and don't plan to replace any parts anytime soon.
 It runs Windows 10.

-It took over four months the twenty-seventh iteration of a parts list before my dad got sick of me and offered to pay for the case if I just bought the damn thing.
+It took over four months and the twenty-seventh iteration of a parts list before my dad got sick of me and offered to pay for the case if I just bought the damn thing.
 I've been using it as is ever since.

 | Specs | |